himoose/user-docs/docs/projects.md

 **What happens next?**
 - If you chose **Webflow**: You'll need to add your Webflow API key (see Step 4).
 - If you chose **WordPress**: You'll need to generate an API key (see Step 5).
-- If you chose **CSV**: You're ready to use the project—no setup needed.
+- If you chose **CSV**: You're ready to use the project—no extra setup needed.

 ---